 It means that I actively support causes which are addressing climate change.
 I attend Climate Change marches and events where possible.
 I donate $1 from each counselling session I provide to ReForest Now, a non-profit planting trees and regenerating rainforest in NSW.

-It means I am committed to ongoing professional development in the area of climate aware practice.
-I am a full member of Psychology For a Safe Climate and working towards becoming a Climate Aware Practitioner.
+It means I am committed to ongoing professional development in the area of climate-conscious practice.
+I am a full member and Climate Aware Practitioner with Psychology For a Safe Climate.

 If it is a climate-conscious mental health practitioner you are looking for, then let’s chat.